-The District's investment in capital assets as of June 30, 2016, amounted to \$93.3 million (at cost) or \$54.9 million (net of accumulated depreciation).
+The District's investment in capital assets as of June 30, 2017, amounted to \$95.4 million (at cost) or \$52.8 million (net of accumulated depreciation).
 District's capital assets include land and land improvements, structures and improvements, construction in progress, equipment, vehicles, and infrastructures.
+The capital assets of the District are more fully analyzed in Note B4 to the basic financial statements.